riteshtambe/webreader/README.md

 # webreader
-The main aim of the project is to communicate with the text that i available on the web to reduce Reading time
+The main aim of the project is to communicate with the text that is available on the web to reduce Reading time.